Tax Included & How to Back Out Sales Tax

 Include Tax in Pricing

-Because inventory items cannot be set as tax-inclusive, we recommend the following workaround to price items in this manner:
+Because inventory items cannot be set as tax-inclusive, we recommend the following workaround to include tax in item pricing.

 - Adjust the sales price and taxable status of items.